 To register for an event contact Jordan Astoske email@example.com (919) 938-0115

-To see an entire list of programs for the months of August, September, and October please click on the newsletter link on our Homepage.
+To see an entire list of programs please click the newsletter link on our Homepage.

 At Howell Woods, you can experience a variety of educational programs and recreational activities.
 See and learn about birds of prey, reptiles and amphibians, or enjoy our wildflower and pollinator gardens.